-Calluses are formed due to constant pressure or friction in one area of the hand and they manifest as rough thickened skin patches .
-They can also form a corn, which is still more hardened skin.
-Calluses on your hands may not cause pain, but are a source of irritation.
+Calluses are formed due to constant pressure or friction in one area of the hand and they manifest as rough thickened skin patches.
+They can also form corn, which is still more hardened skin.
+Calluses on your hands may not cause pain but are a source of irritation.
 You may feel embarrassed at times if your friend’s hands are soft and silky because the calluses on your hand would poke them or cause irritation.

-As mentioned earlier, it is the repeated pressure or friction in few areas of your hand that can cause calluses.
-The extra and constant pressure results in the skin to die and form a hard, protective area.
+As mentioned earlier, it is the repeated pressure or friction in a few areas of your hand that can cause calluses.
+The extra and constant pressure results in the skin dying and forming a hard, protective area.
 What needs to be understood here is that calluses and corns are not caused by viruses and are not contagious.

 Calluses are normally hard, dry, and thick, and may appear as grey or yellowish patches.
 Since they are formed of dead skin, they are less sensitive to touch.